usdigitalresponse/grants-ingest/README.md

 tflocal init -backend-config="local.s3.tfbackend" -reconfigure
 ```

 Once this command completes successfully, use `tflocal` to "provision" mock infrastructure in your LocalStack environment.
 This will create the Lambda functions, so it requires the functions to be
 built first.
 Use `task build` to build the functions.
 Then use the `local.tfvars` file provided by this
 repository to provision the mock infrastructure:
 ```bash
 tflocal apply -var-file=local.tfvars
 ```

+**Hint:** It's normal for `task build` and/or `tflocal apply` to run for up to a few minutes.
+If you notice that these commands are taking an excessively long time or seem to hang, try
+cancelling the operation, then run `task prebuild-lambda` and try running your command again.

 #### Running Lambda Functions